kevon217/ecom-assistant/postman/Postman Testing Guide.md

    "product_url": "https://ecom-product-w38k.onrender.com"
    ```

+**NOTE**: Render's free plan (512 MB RAM, 0.1 CPU) leads to slow performance and memory overflow when handling multiple large ChromaDB queries.
+Time was not spent optimizing for free plan.
+Services may fail and need to restart.
+No issues when running on localhost in more forgiving environment.
+Run curl below to check mcp server and agent tool avability status.

 3. Select the environment before running tests

 **Environment Validation**: The collection automatically validates that required variables are set.
 If you see "Missing environment variables" in the console, double-check your environment selection and variable values.